zackw/pinebook-pro-keyboard-updater/firmware/src/README.md

 ## Function Arrays

-These arrays should **not** be rearranged - the code relies on them existing in this order, since array addresses aren't constant at compile time (something that may be an issue with SDCC itself).
+The arrays themselves (`fns_special`, `fns_regular`, `fns_keypad`) should **not** be rearranged - the code relies on them existing in this order, since array addresses aren't constant at compile time (something that may be an issue with SDCC itself).
 They're inserted into a section of the code (`0x3000`) that is currently empty (the next memory location is `0x37FB`).
 It should be possible to define 1021 entries (among all arrays) here.
 The starting location can change by modifying the [`Makefile`](Makefile) and the define at the top of the keymap (TODO, this could be moved to a variable only in the Makefile).

 Each array should be indexed for clarity (this makes it easier to refer to them with their `F*(n)` helpers), and each element takes the helper function, `REG_FN(reg, fn)`, where `reg` and `fn` are full keycodes (e.g. `KC_A`) - neither are prefixed with `KC_` automatically. `fn` can also be a value that's handled by the firmware internally, but only codes that exist in `default_ansi.c` should be used, or unexpected things may happen.